What Are Virtualization Alternatives?

 Since VMware is a corporate company, and everyone uses it.
 Besides being a corporate company, they have an amazing marketing department.
 Thus, you can manage your machine in a virtual environment with privileges that can only be supplied by a corporate company.
 Of course, as long as you pay your bills.

-There are three real platforms in the virtualization world where virtualization methods, which we call Type 1, are applied.
+There are three real platforms in the virtualization world where Type 1 virtualization is used.
 The first is licensed VMware, which everyone knows.
 Others are open source XEN and KVM.
 In my article, I am going to mention about open source virtualization methods.

-Xen which creates the virtualization backbone of many Cloud platforms in the world settles on Kernel of the machine that is operating as a useful virus and helps to new virtual servers to reach directly to the main sources of Kernel.
+Xen which creates the virtualization backbone of many Cloud platforms in the world settles on Kernel of the machine that is operating as a useful virus and helps to new virtual servers to directly connect the HW resources.
 (Paravirtualize and Dom-0).

-However, as a completely open-source platform known by everyone unfortunately, it has been stuck in a difficult situation as a result of the participant big companies not sharing the parts that are developed for themselves.
+However, as a completely Open Source platform it has been stuck in a difficult situation, it is a zombie project now(June-2020).
+The reason is the participant big companies, which do not share the parts that are developed for themselves.

 Especially the main virtualization platform of AWS is XEN.
 (You can see that if you run virtualization virt-what command on the servers that you get from AWS).
-However, they never make a come-back to the XEN project.
+However, they never make commit back the improvements they made on the hypervisor level to the XEN project.
+It was too obvious that, when Spectre-Meltdown kernel bugs appeared, they isolate themselves from the problem/solution.

 Even though being a very popular and strong company, by violating the main responsibility of being a part of an open-source project, they have kept all the results obtained for themselves and have left “the community support” seriously unproductive.

-The competences of XEN which are still actively interested have found the fields of usage in embedded devices, the automobile sector, and smart vehicles.
+The competences of XEN which are still actively demanded in the industry, changed its path to different use cases.
+New XEN Hypervisor has use cases in embedded devices, car industry and smart vehicles.

 - XCP-NG ( The old Xenserver)

 First, let us start with the popular one.
-XCP-ng is a project which has been started by a company named Vates that has developed Xen-Orchestra when Xenserver disappeared as an open-source project.
+XCP-ng is a project which has been started by a company named Vates that has developed Xen-Orchestra.
+When Xenserver disappeared as an open-source project Dates decided to take the XCP project live again.
 Though there is not remarkable attention for it, there are customers who are using it severely.

 I do not recommend the use of it.
 There are two essential reasons for that.
 First of all, the driver support.
 Generally, you might meet issues related to network cards.
 The other reason is that the virtualization platform works with XEN kernel must compile for every single new HW Patch release.
 That causes a loss of a big amount of time and work power.